Ultrarigid tangents of sub-Riemannian nilpotent groups: Ultrarigid groups

 \begin{definition} A Carnot group $\G$ is said to be {\em ultrarigid} if one of the two equivalent properties [\ref{ultra-rigidity}.1] and [\ref{ultra-rigidity}.2] of Theorem \ref{ultra-rigidity} holds. \end{definition}

 \begin{remark} Property [\ref{ultra-rigidity}.2] has been considered by Pierre Pansu.
 He proved that there exist uncountably many groups with such property, see \cite[Proposition 13.1]{pansu1}.
-Unfortunately, Pansu's proof does not seem constructive for our purposes.
+This existence result of Pansu does not yield an example which suits our purpose.
 It is important to recall that Pansu mainly considered more general groups.
-Namely, we Êcall {\em Pansu-rigid} those Carnot groups $\G$ for which any strata-preserving automorphism of Lie$(\G)$ is a similarity, i.e., the composition of a dilation and an isometry.
-One of the main steps in proving Mostow rigidity for quaternionic hyperbolic spaces is to show that Êthe boundary at infinity of such spaces are Pansu-rigid, see \cite[Proposition 10.1]{pansu1}.
-Clearly, any ultrarigid Êgroup is Pansu-rigid. \end{remark}
+Namely, we call {\em Pansu-rigid} those Carnot groups $\G$ for which any strata-preserving automorphism of Lie$(\G)$ is a similarity, i.e., the composition of a dilation and an isometry.
+One of the main steps in proving Mostow rigidity for quaternionic hyperbolic spaces is to show that the boundary at infinity of such spaces are Pansu-rigid, see \cite[Proposition 10.1]{pansu1}.
+Clearly, any ultrarigid group is Pansu-rigid. \end{remark}

 \begin{remark} For Carnot groups of step $2$, the nontrivial part of Theorem \ref{ultra-rigidity} has been proved by Capogna and Cowling, see \cite[Corollary 7.4]{Capogna-Cowling}. \end{remark}